-The Plan's investment alternatives as of December 31, 2019 include mutual funds, collective trust funds, a pooled account of the Employer's common stock, a pooled account of synthetic investment contracts, and self-directed brokerage accounts.
+The Plan's investment alternatives as of December 31, 2020 include mutual funds, collective trust funds, a pooled account of the Employer's common stock, and self-directed brokerage accounts.

 If a participant makes no investment fund election, all contributions made into such participant's account are invested into the Plan's qualified default investment alternative ("QDIA").
 The Plan's QDIA is the age-appropriate T. Rowe Price Retirement target date fund, selected based on the participant's date of birth.